mpflynnx/terraform-beginner-bootcamp-2023/journal/week1.md

 In Terraform v1.5.0 and later, you can use an [import](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/s3_bucket_policy#import) block to import S3 bucket policies using the bucket name.

-We will not import the policy but define it as a multi-line heredoc string inside a aws_s3_bucket_policy resource block.
+We will not import the policy but define it inside an aws_s3_bucket_policy resource block.

 The following [example](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/private-content-restricting-access-to-s3.html) is an S3 bucket policy that allows CloudFront Origin Access Control (OAC) to access an S3 origin.